cvasilak/katacoda-scenarios/pelion-device-simulator/step5.md

     Save and exit.

 6. Bootstrap a new development container of the virtual demo image to use it for building our new firmware.
-Notice that we local mount the credential sources, the manifest configuration and the running firmware folder we copied in step 3 above, so that they are available from inside the new container:
+Notice that we local mount the credential sources, the manifest configuration and the running firmware folder we copied in step 3 above so that they are available from inside the new container:

     `docker run -it --name pelion-demo-dev \
     -v $(pwd)/source/blinky.cpp:/build/mbed-cloud-client-example/source/blinky.cpp \